zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 1. Does Zowe provide a Software Bill of Materials (SBOM)?

-   Zowe V3 provides SBOMs in an SPDX format. **[have there been changes to the format? if so, what are the changes?]**
+   SBOMs are available in the SPDX format from the Downloads page on Zowe.org.

 ## User questions